ncurrier/sequencer/README.md

 ## How to use it
-This is a pretty bare-bones, and incomplete shell, the goal was to demonstrate one approach to achieving this type of interaction and display in native ES5 JS ans HTML5
+This is a pretty bare-bones, and incomplete shell, the goal was to demonstrate one approach to achieving this type of interaction and display in native ES5 JS and HTML5, no third-party libs or frameworks were used.

 ### Playing the sequence
 Hit 'spacebar'